Taconic orogeny: Aftermath

 As the Taconic orogeny subsided in early Silurian time, uplifts and folds in the Hudson Valley region were beveled by erosion.
 Upon this surface sediments began to accumulate, derived from remaining uplifts in the New England region.
 The evidence for this is the Silurian Shawangunk Conglomerate, a massive, ridge-forming quartz sandstone and conglomerate formation, which rests unconformably on a surface of older gently- to steeply-dipping pre-Silurian age strata throughout the region.
-This ridge of Shawangunk Conglomerate extends southward from the Hudson Valley along the eastern front of the Catskills.
+This ridge extends southward from the Hudson Valley along the eastern front of the Catskills.
 It forms the impressive caprock ridge of the Shawangunk Mountains west of New Paltz.
 To the south and west it becomes the prominent ridge-forming unit that crops out along the crest of Kittatinny Mountain in New Jersey.

 Through Silurian time, the deposition of coarse alluvial sediments gave way to shallow marine fine-grained muds, and eventually to clear-water carbonate sediment accumulation with reefs formed from the accumulation of calcareous algae and the skeletal remains of coral, stromatoporoids, brachiopods, and other ancient marine fauna.
 The episodic eustatic rise and fall of sea level caused depositional environments to change or to shift laterally.
 As a result, the preserved faunal remains and the character and composition of the sedimentary layers deposited in any particular location varied through time.
 The textural or compositional variations of the strata, as well as the changing fossil fauna preserved, are used to define the numerous sedimentary formations of Silurian through Devonian age preserved throughout the region.